applied-systems-biology/jipipe-website/content/documentation/cache.md

 +++
 title = "Data caching"
-description = "Explains the how ACAQ5 caches intermediate results and how to access them." weight = 55 type="page" creatordisplayname = "Ruman Gerst"
+description = "Explains the how JIPipe caches intermediate results and how to access them." weight = 55 type="page" creatordisplayname = "Ruman Gerst"